midilab/uClock/README.md

 The **uClock BPM Generator library** is designed to implement precise and reliable BPM clock tick calls using the microcontroller's timer hardware interruption.
 It is designed to be multi-architecture, portable, and easy to use within the open source community universe.

 We have chosen PlatformIO and Arduino as our official deployment platforms.
-The library has been supported and tested on general **AVR boards (ATmega168/328, ATmega16u4/32u4, and ATmega2560)** as well as **ARM boards (Teensy, STM32XX, and Seedstudio XIAO M0)**.
-It has experimental support for **RP2040 boards (Raspberry Pico, Seeed XIAO RP2040)** (see notes).
+The library has been supported and tested on general **AVR boards (ATmega168/328, ATmega16u4/32u4, and ATmega2560)** as well as **ARM boards (Teensy, STM32XX, and Seedstudio XIAO M0, Raspberry Pico, Seeed XIAO RP2040)**.

 The absence of real-time features necessary for creating professional-level embedded devices for music and video on open source community-based platforms like Arduino led to the development of uClock.
 By leveraging the use of timer hardware interruptions, the library can schedule and manage real-time-like processing with safe shared resource access through its API.